Mueller-DM/docker-postgis-etl/README.md

-# onX Technical Challenge: Upland Hunting Intelligence (GMU 102)
+ Upland Hunting Intelligence (GMU 102)

 ## Project Objective
 This project delivers an automated, reproducible Spatial ETL pipeline and an interactive web map designed for a first-time Upland Bird (Pheasant) hunter in Colorado's GMU 102.